College Football News Preview 2020: Previewing, predicting, and looking ahead to the Virginia Cavaliers season with what you need to know.

 However, the guy who made it all go is gone.
 QB Bryce Perkins was the only passer – not Joe Burrow, not Jake Fromm – to hit the Florida defense for 300 passing yards, and he pulled off one of the greatest performances in ACC history in the win over Virginia Tech.
 Now the Cavaliers have to find another quarterback who can move the offense like Perkins could.

-Sophomore Brennan Thompson has been in the system for a few years and served as the No. 2 guy last year, but in come Keytaon Thompson from Mississippi State to make a big, big push.
+Sophomore Brennan Armstrong has been in the system for a few years and served as the No. 2 guy last year, but in comes Keytaon Thompson from Mississippi State to make a big, big push.
 Thompson has the size and the dual-threat abilities, but Perkins was a 65% passer last season.
 The sample size is limited, but Thompson only hit 48% of his throws at MSU.

 CFN in 60 Video: Virginia Cavaliers Preview